PMurphy1940/HandPickt/handpickt/README.md

 • See estimated time to harvest, calculated from the planting date<br>
 • Make notes regarding their garden. <br>
 • Search the plant database or their own 'garden' for keywords<br>
 • Archive or delete a plant after it is no longer producing or has been removed from the garden.

+### `Getting started`

 ### `Login/Register`